Fiasp® is an injectable prescription mealtime insulin used to help improve blood sugar in adults and children with diabetes.

 Do not make any changes to your dose or the type of insulin you use unless you are told to do so by your health care provider.

 The most common side effect of Fiasp® is low blood sugar.
-Some signs and symptoms of low blood sugar include anxiety, irritability, mood changes, dizziness, sweating, confusion, and headache.
+Some signs and symptoms include: anxiety, irritability, mood changes, dizziness or light-headedness, sweating, blurred vision, slurred speech, hunger, confusion, headache, shakiness, and fast heart beat.
 Severe low blood sugar can be life-threatening.
 For a list of possible side effects, please see the full Important Safety Information.

 Do not drive or operate heavy machinery until you know how Fiasp® affects you.
 Do not drink alcohol or use prescription or over-the-counter medicines that contain alcohol.